Puerto Penasco (Rocky Point) Mexico Online Logo

 Red Light: STOP (alto)

 If the light is red you will pull off to the left where an officer will ask you some questions such as where you are going, how long you are staying, and what you are bringing into Mexico.
-The officer will Most likely look through your vehicle And belongings.
+The officer will most likely look through your vehicle And belongings.
 Do not leave your vehicle unattended and accompany the officer during his search.
 If you incur any problems be sure to get the name and

 badge number of the officer.